-Testing documents are prepared at different stages:
+Testing documents are prepared at different stages -Before Testing

-Before Testing:

 Testing starts with test cases generation.
-The following documents are needed for reference:
+Following documents are needed for reference

-- SRS document Functional Requirements document - Test Policy document Describes how far testing should take place before releasing the product. - Test Strategy document Mentions detail aspects of test team, responsibility matrix and rights/responsibility of test manager and test engineer. - Traceability Matrix document This is a SDLC document, which is related to requirement gathering process.
+- SRS document Functional Requirements document - Test Policy document This describes how far testing should take place before releasing the product. - Test Strategy document This mentions detail aspects of test team, responsibility matrix and rights/responsibility of test manager and test engineer. - Traceability Matrix document This is SDLC document, which is related to requirement gathering process.
 As new requirements come, they are added to this matrix.
 These matrices help testers know the source of requirement.
 They can be traced forward and backward.

-While Being Tested:
+While Being Tested